Level 2 Development

 Picture

-By: Vikas Bajaj
+by Vikas Bajaj

 WASHINGTON — David Franco’s illuminated model of a proposed 10-story condominium tower dominates a sales center that, in spite of the “Now Selling” banner still fluttering outside, is conspicuously closed for business.